oashrafouad/JobFinder/README.md

 This is a pretty simple app we created as a university project for finding jobs in the technical field.
 Users can select their track (Mobile Development, IT, etc.) and the app will display jobs specifically related to their chosen track.
+Users can also post jobs that other users can view.